 The auto-pick box can be a valuable tool for coaches who are likely to miss part of the draft through work or other commitments.
 It is important to note that once the draft starts, a coach is still able to change their pre-list or the order of the players within that list.
 This means that if a coach is away from the draft for an extended period of time, they must make sure that their prelist is well co-ordinated with high priority players at the top of their pre-list.

 If a player is randomly selected, the selection is based on the scores of previous season in order from highest scoring to lowest.

 PLAYER MOVEMENT DURING THE SEASON

-A coach can cut and recruit players by simply hitting the 'Terminate' link in the team page.
-When a squad has vacancies, a coach may recruit players via the 'My Team - Add Player' link.
+A coach can cut and recruit players by simply hitting the ‘Bin’ icon in the team page.
+When a squad has vacancies, a coach may recruit players via the ‘Players’ link by clicking on the “+” icon.

-Example: Another coach in your competition wants to trade Nathan Hindmarsh for a fringe player who has a season ending injury.
+Example: Another coach in your competition wants to trade Greg Inglis for a star player who has a season ending injury.
 This is an example of an unfair trade and will most likely be rejected.
-Trade offers come via email but can also be view by hitting the 'Trades' link.

 SELECTING YOUR TEAM EACH WEEK